 Controlling floodwaters has also become a priority and a reason in favour of the Kabalagh dam, given that floods during monsoonal rains are becoming increasingly more intense and have devastated large crop areas.
 Furthermore, climate change has affected water availability during the winter cropping season, contributing to Pakistan’s shrinking water supply.

 While the Kabalagh dam is defended as a necessary means of supplying water to agriculturalists, the construction of the dam would inundate large stretches of land and displace about 120,000 people.

-Authorities involved in the conflict
+Authorities involved in the conflict resolution

-Weaknesses of the resolution efforts
+Weaknesses of resolution efforts

 The idea of the Kalabagh dam as a project to address water scarcity (i.e. increasing water storage) has not been successfully disseminated to alleviate fears of unequal allocations of water, benefits and risks that could potentially arise from the project.
 Sindhi politicians have argued that the central government did not take the water needs of Sindh into account when the Indus Waters Treaty (IWT) was signed in 1960 (see Conflict in the Indus River basin), or in subsequent water infrastructure projects.
 Their claim is that it left the downstream region in a state of structural water scarcity rather than the whole nation facing absolute water scarcity.

 The Pakistani government has as of yet not provided an assessment of how the Kalabagh dam will impact Sindh’s social and ecological systems.
 As the IWT may need to be renegotiated, this could provide an opportunity to better align subnational concerns.
 However, if diplomacy between India and Pakistan breaks down, it is likely that Sindh will become more vulnerable to the upstream developments of both Punjab and India (see Conflict in the Indus River basin).